Muv Cannabis Dispensaries of Florida

 Antibacterial Properties

 Some bacterial strains like MRSA become resistant to antibiotics and are, therefore, hard to treat and extremely dangerous to humans.
-Thus far, CBG has shown positive results in helping fight MRSA and other bacterial strains because of its antifungal and antimicrobial properties.
-Research may also suggest that CBG is much more powerful in treating bacterial infections than other cannabinoids like THC and CBD.
+Thus far, CBG has shown positive results in helping fight MRSA and other resistant bacteria because of its ability to disrupt bacterial growth.
+Research suggests that CBG is much more powerful in treating bacterial infections than other cannabinoids like THC and CBD.

 Anti-Inflammatory Properties